adamhutchings/adamhutchings/README.md

 ## Non-programming info
 I'm an 18 year old college sophomore in the United States.
 Outside of programming, I like linguistics, math, music, writing, and cooking.
-I'm at [Case Western Reserve University](https://case.edu) studying computer science, mathematics, and physics.
+I'm at [Case Western Reserve University](https://case.edu) studying computer science and math.
+Hi!
+I'm an 18-year-old student in the United States.
+I attend [Case Western Reserve University](https://case.edu), expecting to graduate in 2026, and studying computer science and mathematics.

 ## My programming history
 I got into programming through my local robotics team in late 2019, doing Python, and since